-The 3 compensatory mechanisms Buffer, Ventilation and Renal excretion Keep the plasma PH at its normal value 7.4 ,but under some conditions the production or loss of H+ and HCO3 is so extreme that compensatory mechanisms fail to maintain PH homeostasis.

-The normal range of the PH is 7.38 - 7.42.

-Drop of PH below 7.38 leads to acidosis

-Rise of PH above 7.42 leads to alkalosis.

-Also the cause May be Metabolic (Acidosis or alkalosis) if the disturbance is in HCO3 i.e arises from acids or bases of non CO2 origin but it is respiratory (acidosis or alkalosis) if the disturbance is in PCO2 which result from hypo or hyper ventilation.
+- The 3 compensatory mechanisms Buffer, Ventilation and Renal excretion Keep the plasma PH at its normal value 7.4, but under some conditions the production or loss of H+ and HCO3 is so extreme that compensatory mechanisms fail to maintain PH homeostasis. - The normal range of the PH is 7.38 7.42.
+Unlike other homeostasis parameters pH has a narrow normal range - Drop of PH below 7.38 leads to acidosis - ✤ Rise of PH above 7.42 leads to alkalosis. - Also, the cause May be Metabolic (Acidosis or alkalosis) if the disturbance is in HCO3 i.e. arises from acids or bases of non-CO2 origin - But it is Respiratory (acidosis or alkalosis) if the disturbance is in PCO2 which result from hypo or hyper ventilation.

+Some other notes:

+Note1: As well as increasing H^+ concentration lead to acidosis, decreasing HCO_3 will lead to acidosis

+Note2: High protein and high fat diets will, when it metabolized, increase acids in blood thus the kidney throws H^+ down in urine \rightarrow form $NH_4 \rightarrow$ Bad odor

+Bicarbonate Buffer System

+Carbonic Anhydrase CO2 + H2O + H2CO3 + HCO3- + H+

+Buffering systems in the filtrate